 By referencing past conversations or shared experiences, you remind the lead that you can be trusted.
 The foundations of your relationship are there so now you are building upon that.
 Already you have a competitive advantage.

 FOMO stands for Fear Of Missing Out and everyone suffers from it.
 If you followed the six principles of creating a sales pitch then you are ready to take advantage of FOMO.

 What problem is your product solving?
 And how have other companies successfully avoided this problem altogether by using your product?
-Bonus points if you can highlight a competitor of theirs that you’ve worked with
+Bonus points if you can use your sales pitch to highlight a competitor of theirs that you’ve worked with.

 There comes a time in every sales pitch where your prospect decides whether they are going to work with you or not.
 A WOW moment is the easiest way to help them make this decision.

 Most people won’t be interested in the ins and outs of what you do.
 They care about solving their own problems.
 And they want to know how your product can do that.
 Take the selling part out of your sales pitch and give your prospect your WOW moment.

 Use images, video, statistics and client testimonials to WOW your prospects and make sure they choose you.

 TELL A STORY

 Storytelling is a skill in itself.
 But to have someone hooked on every word of your sales pitch is what makes it perfect.
 When your audience is that engaged, they are absorbing everything you say.
 Your perfect sales pitch needs to tell a story… don’t worry, it’s easier than it sounds.

 Start with your main character.
 It could be your lead.
 Or, if you were paying attention above, it could be their direct competitor.
 Every story needs a protagonist and in this particular story, it is going to be your competitor.
 Plot twist – something goes wrong.
 Happy ending – your product saves the day.
 Sales pitch made simple.